COMP2281/software-engineering-group-17/README.md

 - Sent email to IBM asking for a meeting
 - Sent email to all members asking for a communication
 - Initial look through the IBM SkillsBuild website for information on topics we need to add to the game
-- Goal for the week
+- Goals for the week
   - Read through the documentation of IBM SkillsBuild
   - Make RAG Sheet